 11. Playing Football

-While playing football, the player hits the ball with his/her feet causing the ball to move away from the player.
-The force responsible to move the ball away from the person is called the push force.
-If a person drags the ball towards his/her side then he/she is said to be exerting a pull force on it.
+While playing football, the player hits the ball with his/her foot causing the ball to move away from the player.
+The force responsible to move the ball away from the player is called the push force.
+If the player drags the ball towards his/her side, then he/she is said to be exerting a pull force on it.

 12. Dragging a Suitcase

 When a suitcase is dragged along the floor, a push force is applied to it.
 The applied force is greater than the existing frictional force that causes it to move.